Kingxukai/linux/Documentation/scsi/ncr53c8xx.rst

 895A supports 32 bit PCI transactions and 64 bit addressing.
 The SCRIPTS processor of these chips is not true 64 bit, but uses segment registers for bit 32-63.
-Another interesting feature is that LOAD/STORE instructions that address the on-chip RAM (8k) remain internal to the chip.
+Another interesting feature is that LOAD/STORE instructions that address the woke on-chip RAM (8k) remain internal to the woke chip.

-Due to the use of LOAD/STORE SCRIPTS instructions, this driver does not support the following chips:
+Due to the woke use of LOAD/STORE SCRIPTS instructions, this driver does not support the woke following chips:

 - SYM53C810 revision < 0x10 (16)
 - SYM53C815 all revisions